 Peugeot's CEO Jean-Philippe Imparato says "If you drive this car, you'll buy it".
 Quite a claim.
 The hardware certainly looks promising here.
 There's a proper multi-link rear suspension set-up and a strong crop of engines from which buyers can choose.
-The previous generation 508 was launched here with an all-diesel line-up, but a lot's changed since then and today, a car in this class needs strong petrol provision too - which it gets in this case courtesy of a couple of 1.6-litre turbo petrol units, developing either 179bhp or 221bhp.
-There's also a 129bhp 1.5-litre diesel and 161bhp and 174bhp 2.0 diesels.
-Only the 1.5 diesel gets a six-speed manual gearbox; the others must be ordered with an eight-speed automatic.
+The previous generation 508 was launched here with an all-diesel line-up, but a lot's changed since then and today, a car in this class needs strong petrol provision too - which it gets in this case courtesy of a couple of 1.6-litre turbo petrol units, developing either 180bhp or 225hp.
+There's also a 130hp 1.5-litre diesel.
+All models now come with an EAT8 8-speed auto gearbox.
 Peugeot can also offer you a plug-in hybrid version which uses a 1.6-litre petrol turbo engine mated to an 80kW electric motor, the resulting package offering a combined total output of 225hp.
 Rest to 62mph takes 8.3s en route to 155mph.
 If you want to go faster in a 508 Hybrid, you'll need the Peugeot Sport Engineered 360hp 4WD version, which trims the 0-62mph time to just 5.2s.
-At the wheel, you're positioned in front of a further improved version of Peugeot's i-Cockpit dashboard layout, which as usual, sees you looking over the rim of the steering wheel at the instrument dials, rather than conventionally through it.
+At the wheel of any 508, you're positioned in front of a further improved version of Peugeot's i-Cockpit dashboard layout, which as usual, sees you looking over the rim of the steering wheel at the instrument dials, rather than conventionally through it.
 And as usual, the leather-stitched tiller in question is a small, grippy thing which gives you the illusion of greater interaction with the car.
 Or maybe it won't be an illusion.
 Higher-spec models are fitted out with adaptive damping.
 And all variants get the usual drive modes system, which adapts steering, throttle and gear change timings to the way you want to drive.